rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Yes.
 Because Rackspace Cloud Orchestration is based on OpenStack Heat, you can easily deploy your existing Heat template on Rackspace Cloud.
-However, the template must use resources that are in the [Orchestration Resource Reference](https://developer.rackspace.com/docs/cloud-orchestration/v1/resources-reference/).
+However, the template must use resources that are in the [Rackspace Cloud Orchestration Resource Reference](https://developer.rackspace.com/docs/cloud-orchestration/v1/resources-reference/).

 You can obtain a current list of resources through a CLI.